 For drivers to fuel, they will first be asked to enter a PIN or driver ID.
 This 4-6 digit code verifies the driver’s identity and helps to ensure that only your authorized employees use your card.

 While they are mostly similar, there is a critical difference in card setup that distinguishes PINs from driver IDs.
 PINs are used with driver cards, while driver IDs are used with vehicle cards.
 Driver cards work with one and only one PIN, while vehicle cards draw from a pool of driver IDs.
 By using driver IDs vehicle cards allow you track both the vehicle and driver for every transaction, information that could be critical if fraud occurs.

-When you set up your PINs or Driver IDs you want them to be easy to remember, but not easy to guess.
+When you create your PINs or Driver IDs you want them to be easy to remember, but not easy to guess.
 So, while the PIN 1234 may be the easiest code for a driver to remember, it is also one of the first codes someone that is not authorized to use the card would guess.
 On the other hand, a series of random numbers may be the hardest code for someone to guess, but would be difficult for a driver to remember.

 When card controls are set to too high, unauthorized purchases cannot be effectively prevented.
 Furthermore, if fraud occurs, transactions can continue for an extended period, allowing unauthorized purchase totals to add up to large sums before they can be detected and stopped.